Returning Student | Move In & Move Out

 Move Out Drive

 A few words of caution.
 There may be other vendors who offer to mail or store your boxes.
-Make sure the vendors you use are legitimate ones and keep a receipt for all monies paid and all belongings turned over.
-Know with whom you are working before making a commitment and keep their name and phone number until you return for the fall semester.
+Make sure the vendors you use are legitimate, keep a receipt for all monies paid and all belongings turned over and maintain a contact name and phone number until you return for the fall semester.

 USPS and UPS will accept parcel post packages weighing no more than 70 pounds.
-Please note that no carriers provide pick-up service at residence halls or apartments.
-You cannot arrange shipping through the RHO or Guard Desks.
+No carriers provide pick-up service at residence halls or apartments.

 Mail and Packages

-Any First Class mail left behind in your mailbox will be forwarded to your home address.
-To update your address, visit your MyAccess page.
+Any First Class mail left behind in your mailbox will be Returned to Sender (RTS).
 If you have questions about mail in the summer, contact Mail Services at firstname.lastname@example.org.

-All packages for academic year residents that remain in the RHO will be returned to sender on May 24, 2020 or two weeks after they have been received; whichever date comes first.
-Please advise your family and friends not to send any packages that would arrive after you move-out.
-Ensure that you have picked up all your packages before you leave for the summer.
+All packages for academic year residents that remain on campus will be RTS on May 30, 2023 or 30 days after they have been received; whichever date comes first.
+Please advise family and friends not to send any packages that would arrive after you move-out.
+Ensure you have picked up all your packages before you depart campus.

 May Transition & Pre Session Housing